How to use Scopus to calculate your h-index

 Step 1: Go to the Scopus author search form

 Given the millions of articles published each year, the chances are high that you will not get a unique result when you enter the author's name.
 So try to provide as much information as possible including middle name initials and affiliations if known.
 Let's give it a try for the well-known physicist Stephen W. Hawking: Note, that when you enter initials make sure that you format them like "S. W.", "SW" will not work.

-Step 2: Selecting the correct entry from the author results
+Step 2: Select the correct entry from the author's results

 We are lucky with our search for Stephen Hawking as Scopus' algorithms have already been able to automatically group different spellings of the name (Hawking, Stephen; HAWKING, S. W.; Hawking, Stephen W.; Hawking, S. W.) and present us just a single result.
 Click on "Hawking, Stephen" to get to the author details page showing the h-index.

-Step 3: Scopus author details page with the h-index
+Step 3: Check out the Scopus author details page with the h-index

 Scopus' author details page gives many bibliometric details including the number of publications, the number of citations, and the h-index.